foundriesio/docs/source/tutorial/installation-linux.rst

 You'll start by installing the base microPlatform and connecting to your device's console.

-Instructions for officially supported boards are listed here. **Currently, this is limited to the Raspberry Pi 3 Models B and B+.**

-If you're using another board or want to build from source, see :ref:`ref-linux-targets` and :ref:`ref-linux-building` in the reference manual.
+This document provides instructions for the Raspberry Pi 3 models B and B+ reference development boards.
+If you are using a different board, or want to build from sourcem then see :ref:`ref-linux-targets` and :ref:`ref-linux-building` in the reference manual.